maarten-pennings/Lego-Mindstorms/ms4/faq.md

 |   C   |    0   |    5   |    5   |    5   |    4   |    3.8  |
 |   D   |    3   |    6   |    4   |    7   |    9   |    5.8  |

-My conclusion is that the sensor offset is structural (as in "Lego mounted the sensor a couple of degrees rotated").
+My conclusion is that the sensor offset is structural (as in "LEGO mounted the sensor a couple of degrees rotated").
 Especially the motor connected to port A has a large deviation.

 We can also test it the other way around: tell the motors to go to position 0 and look at it.